Midnight Sun (2018 film)

 Midnight Sun is a 2018 American romantic drama film based on the 2006 Japanese film A Song to the Sun.
 The film was directed by Scott Speer and written by Eric Kirsten, and stars Bella Thorne, Patrick Schwarzenegger, and Rob Riggle.

-The story is about a teenaged girl with the disease xeroderma pigmentosum, which prevents her from going out into sunlight.
+The story is about a teenaged girl with xeroderma pigmentosum (XP), a medical condition which prevents her from going out into sunlight.
 When she meets a boy, she struggles to decide whether to tell him about her condition or pretend to live a normal life.

-Principal photography began on October 12, 2015, in Vancouver.
+Principal photography began on October 12, 2015, in Vancouver, British Columbia, Canada.
 The film was released in the United States on March 23, 2018.

 Plot

 Sheltered since her early childhood, Katie Price has a rare genetic condition called xeroderma pigmentosum, which prevents an individual from being exposed to direct sunlight.
 She is housebound during daylight hours and is cared for by her father Jack and best friend Morgan.

 Katie comes out of the house every night after the sun has set.
 One night, her long time crush, Charlie, notices her while playing guitar at a train station.
-Katie leaves suddenly and forgets her notebook, which Charlie keeps.
-He returns the next day and gives it to Katie when she shows up to retrieve it.
+When he tries to speak to her, she leaves abruptly and forgets her notebook, which Charlie keeps.

+Charlie returns the next day and gives it to Katie when she shows up to retrieve it.
 He explains to her how he got his injury, preventing him from getting a scholarship to the University of California, Berkeley, before kissing her.

 However, Katie has yet to tell Charlie of her condition, despite her father warning her to do so.
-Charlie takes Katie out for a night to Seattle, where they go to a live show, and Charlie makes Katie play one of her songs on one of the city's streets.
+Charlie takes Katie out for a night to Seattle, where they go to a live show, and Charlie convinces Katie to play one of her songs on one of the city's streets.

 Once home, they go swimming out in the lake, and dry off with a fire on the beach.
-Charlie mentions watching the sunrise, and Katie runs home in fear.
+Charlie mentions watching the sunrise, and Katie suddenly realizes her watch stopped so runs home in fear.
 Charlie picks her up and quickly drives her there, but she does not make it in time, and is exposed to the sunlight for just a couple of seconds.
 Katie runs inside, while Morgan and Jack come home soon after.

 Charlie is still standing at the front door, and Morgan explains Katie's condition to him.
-Once the doctors run some tests, they come to the conclusion that Katie's brain is contracting, and it is only a matter of time before she dies.
+Once the doctors run some tests, they come to the conclusion that Katie's brain is contracting from her being in the sun, and it is only a matter of time before she dies.
+She develops twitches that prevent her from playing guitar and ignores Charlie’s messages and calls.